itivadar/SkinCancerDetection.ML.Public/README.md

 * SQL
 * ImageSharp

-Please note that this repo does not contains the source code of the whole system.
+Please note that this repo does not contain the source code of the whole system.

 ## Work-flow
 ![Flow](Pic/complete-flow.gif)